 Alternatively, if you are not a football fan, you can also wait for the stadium to open for tours and explore it with a guide.
 The stadium also has a trophy room showcasing all of the trophies they have won in the past.

 The Royal Palace of Madrid is the largest palace in Europe.
 Even though the Spanish royals do not live in the palace, it is still one of the most historical sites in Spain that attracts many visitors.

-If you are visiting Madrid for the first time, then going to Plaza Mayor is one of the places you must see.
-Plaza Mayor is an arcaded square located in Madrid's city centre.
+If you are visiting Madrid for the first time, then going to Plaza Mayor is one of the famous places in Spain you must see.
+It is an arcaded square located in Madrid's city centre.

 The bullfighting ring was designed by the architect Espeliú in a Neo-Mudéjar style.
 This style of architecture involves building with red bricks and ceramic tiles.
 Nowadays, bullfights only occur during festivals like San Isidro, which takes place from mid-May to June.

 The temple was a gift to Spain from Egypt in 1968, when Spain helped Egypt in the preservation of other temples along the Nile.
 Its interior contains several chapels, a small museum, a hall and other attractions.